Table of content

 Abdomen Placement Site

-The abdomen is a recommended site for placing the Dexcom G6 sensor.
+The abdomen is a recommended site for placing the Dexcom G6 sensor for ages 2 and older.
 Precisely, the instructions for use recommend placing the sensor on the lower abdomen, about 2 inches (5 cm) away from the belly button.
 This area is chosen because it has a good blood supply and is relatively free from muscle tissue, which can interfere with the accuracy of the sensor readings.

 Upper Buttock